-Records of Good Chemistry Massachusetts ("GCM") will be available for inspection by the Commission, upon request.
-GCM's financial records will be maintained in accordance with generally accepted accounting principles and the requirements of 935 CMR 500.105(9)(e).
+Records of Good Chemistry of Massachusetts, Inc. ("GCM") will be available for inspection by the Commission, upon request.
+GCM's financial records will be maintained in accordance with generally accepted accounting principles and the requirements of 935 CMR 501.105(9).
 Written records that are required and are subject to inspection include:

-- Assets and liabilities; - Monetary transactions; - Books of accounts, which shall include journals, ledgers, and supporting documents, agreements, checks, invoices, and vouchers; - Sales records including the quantity, form, and cost of marijuana products; and - Salary and wages paid to each employee, stipend paid to each board member, and any executive compensation, bonus, benefit, or item of value paid to any individual affiliated with a Marijuana Establishment, including members of the nonprofit corporation, if any.
+- Assets and liabilities; - Monetary transactions; - Books of accounts, which shall include journals, ledgers, and supporting documents, agreements, checks, invoices, and vouchers; - Sales records that indicate the name of the Registered Qualifying Patient or Personal Caregiver to whom the marijuana has been dispensed, including the quantity, form, and cost of marijuana products; and - Salary and wages paid to each employee, stipend paid to each board member, and any executive compensation, bonus, benefit, or item of value paid to any individual affiliated with a Marijuana Treatment Center ("MTC"), including Persons or Entities Having Direct or Indirect Control over the MTC.

-At the time of renewal, GCM will make available an accounting of the financial benefits accruing to the municipality as the result of the host community agreement with the licensee.
+At the time of renewal of the MTC license, GCM will make available an accounting of the financial benefits accruing to the municipality as the result of the host community agreement with the licensee.